xwu/xwu-swift-numerics/floating-point-part-4.md

 > check whether each intermediate result is NaN during a complicated calculation
 > (if the ultimate result is of a floating-point type that can represent NaN).
 > The behavior of NaN operands can be different if using an alternative
-> floating-point exception behavior; as mentioned previously, it is not possible
+> floating-point exception behavior; as previously mentioned, it is not possible
 > to change the floating-point exception behavior in Swift.
 >
 > NaN values can be counterintuitive for users unfamiliar with floating-point